DavidThien/IDE-IT/README.md

 The Integrated Development Environment - Intelligent Tutorials (IDE-IT) is a plug in for Eclipse that provides developers suggestions on Eclipse features that they may not be aware of.
 The number of features available in Eclipse, and IDEs in general, can be overwhelming, and it isn’t always clear to the user that they exist.
 These include features such as auto complete, block commenting, automatic imports, refactoring code on variable renaming, etc. However, learning that these features exist isn’t an easy process.
 The discoverability of IDE features is something that is a detriment to current programmers.
 The goal of IDE-IT is to provide developers with suggestions on how to take advantage of Eclipse’s features in a way that is relevant to what they are currently doing.

+Future plans for IDE-IT include supporting more Eclipse features.
+We plan to support at least the following list:

+* Block Commenting
+* Adding import statements using “shift-cmd-o”
+* Removing unnecessary/unused import statements using “shift-cmd-o”
+* Correcting indentation
+* Refactor code base by renaming a variable throughout the entire project

 This repository / plugin is specifically for the backend service of IDE-IT.
 This is not designed to be a standalone plugin.
 It requires a front-end service that uses this service to display feature suggestions to the user.
 We recommend the [IDE-IT front-end plugin](https://github.com/AlyssaRicketts/IDE-IT-Frontend), as this framework is built specifically for IDE-IT.
 If you would like to use your own custom front-end framework, see below on how to incorporate our service to your own plugin.

 ## Installation